ahmaazouzi/cs-topics/networking/transport.md

 	* **Network-assisted congestion control**: In this model, the network layer provides feedback on the congestion state of the network.
 A router can either send a ***choke packet*** back to the sender or it can mark a field in packet coming from the sender to the receiver.
 The receiver can then mark a field in the next packet it sends back to the sender telling it of the congestion state of the network.
 The network approach has been proposed for use in TCP.

 ## Congestion Control with TCP:
+- TCP uses the *end-to-end* approach to congestion control.
+- TCP reacts to congestion by increasing its sending rate when there is little congestion and decreasing send rate when there is congestion.
+In this section we will see how TCP changes the rate at which it sends data and how it perceives that there is congestion.
+- When congestion is detected, TCP uses the **congestion window** field in the sender to limit the the rate at which it sends traffic into the network.
+More specifically, the amount of unacknowledged segments might not the exceed the minimum of the congestion window and the receive window.
+- The sender can infer that there is congestion in the sender-to-receiver path from "loss events" (a loss event for the sender means the occurrence of a timeout or receiving three duplicate ACKs).
+- How can the TCP senders make efficient and full use of the network without congesting it?
+Can they avoid and decrease congesting, while not abstaining from using the full available bandwidth?!!
+How can this goal be achieved by the collective of senders?
+Are these senders coordinated or they adjusting their sending rates based only on local information?
+TCP use the following  principles to answer these questions:
+	- *A lost segment means congestion, so the sender's send rate must be decreased when a segment is lost.*
+	- *An acknowledged segment means that the network is delivering the sender's segments to the receiver.
+What follows is that the sender's send rate is increased when an ACK is received for a previously unacknowledged segment.*
+	- *Bandwidth probing*: In a dynamic fashion, TCP increases the sneder's sending rate while ACKs are arriving until a segment loss occurs, at which point it starts decreasing the sending rate.
+- The principles above are used in the **TCP congestion-control algorithm**, which has 3 major components: **slow start**, **congestion avoidance**, and **fast recovery**.
+Slow start and congestion avoidance are mandatory but fast recovery is recommended but no really required.

+### Slow Start:
+### Congestion Avoidance:
+### Fast Recovery: